Ontario deserves better.

 No one knows the true state of health care in Ontario the way nurses do.
 It’s nurses who deal every day with the disruptions in our precarious, under-resourced system.
 And it’s nurses who see the direct effects on patient care and wellbeing.

-Now nurses are speaking out in their own words, sharing the realities of the staffing shortage, what privatization will mean for public health care, and what nurses and patients are experiencing in a system that’s falling short.
+In their role as advocates, nurses are sharing the realities of the staffing shortage, what privatization will mean for public health care, and what nurses and patients are experiencing in a system that’s falling short.

 The Staffing Shortage: